NAVY Strength gin originated during the Napoleonic Wars, when officers in the Royal Navy were given rations of gin.

 GINSMITH NAVY 57% is a spirited gin with 7 botanicals.
 Forward with pink peppercorn, followed by piney notes of juniper, and then grounded with wild rosemary and sage.
 It is extremely smooth on the palate.
 It is balanced and well rounded in flavour.

-Enjoyed it neat or on the rocks, or with a classic tonic, garnished with rosemary, a black olive, and a twist of citrus peel.
-It is delicious as a Gin Martini or a Negroni.
+Enjoy it neat, on the rocks, or with a classic tonic, garnished with rosemary, a black olive, and a twist of citrus peel.
+It is delicious in a Gin Martini or Negroni.

-Naturally coloured with black grape skins and will oxidise in time to a beautiful rose'.
+Pink is naturally coloured with black grape skins.
+From autumn 2020 PINK's colour will derive through macerating Cederberg shiraz grape skins in the gin.
+It will oxidise in time to a beautiful rose'.

 Serve long on ice, with classic tonic, and garnish with thinly sliced ruby grapefruit or blood orange, blue berries or cucumber, for a delicious ice-pink gin.